A choice of two physically challenging wilderness routes without requiring technical skiing experience

 - Days 2, Days 4-6: Wilderness huts along the route.
 No electricity/running water, wood-burning stove, gas cooker, dry outside toilet, bunk beds.
 Sauna available on Day 4 and Day 5.
 Day 5 has option to sleep in the quinzee you have constructed.

 - Day 3: Traditional "kota" (wooden tipi) with central fireplace.

 Example accommodation for the tour.
 Photos: WH

-Option 2 (Halti)
+Option 2 (Halti):

 Sleeping accommodation is shared on all nights.
 At the wilderness cabins, beds can be reserved in most cases, but the cabins are open for use by other travellers.
 April/May are the most popular periods, so at this time you may meet other travellers in the cabins.
-At other times, you are unlikely to encounter very few other persons during the tour.
+At other times, you are likely to encounter very few other persons during the tour.
 Everyone assists with tasks around the cabin such as preparing food, washing up, etc.

 - Days 1 and 7: Simple 2-person hotel rooms or 4-person cabins in Kilpisjärvi with own WC/shower in room/cabin.
 Restaurant (licensed) and sauna.
 Free wi-fi available.

 - Days 2-6: Wilderness huts along the route.
 No electricity/running water, wood-burning stove, gas cooker, dry outside toilet, bunk beds.